yurimuniz7/FIFA-20-players-analysis-and-predictions/README.md

 # FIFA 20 players data analysis and predictions

 A machine learning application to help FIFA 20 career mode players to better negotiate wages, and know what positions they can use their players besides the ones suggested by the game.
 This repository also contains the code for scraping the relevant data from [FIFA Index website](https://www.fifaindex.com/) and a lot of interesting players data analysis.
+The app can be accessed in [this server](http://54.94.42.83).

 **Important note**: with the release of FIFA 21, some of the analysis made here is outdated.
 However, the models can still be used since the game basically did not change this year (again! :joy:).
 It is also very simple to rerun the code using the FIFA Index updated players information.